 “Míng名 as ‘Names’ Rather than ‘Words’: Disabled Bodies Speaking Without Acting in Early Chinese Texts,” in Having a Word with Angus Graham: On the First Quarter Century of his Immortality, edited by Carine Defoort and Roger T. Ames.
-Albany: SUNY Press (forthcoming).
+Albany: SUNY Press (March 2018).

 “What is Ming 名?” in Dao: A Companion to Chinese Philosophy of Logic, edited by Yiu-ming Fung.
 New York: Springer (forthcoming).

 “The Sounds of Zhèngmíng (正名): Setting Names Straight in Early Chinese Texts.”
 In Ethics in Early China: An Anthology, edited by Chris Fraser, Dan Robins, and Timothy O’Leary, 107–118.
 Hong Kong: Hong Kong University Press, 2011.